AriRix1410/scissorhands-barbers/README.md

 9. As a Returning Visitor, I should be able to edit or delete my testimonials.

 ### Site Admin Goals:
-10. As a Site Admin, I should be able to approve testimonials to filter spam or bad language.
+10. As a Site Admin, I should be able to approve testimonials in order to filter spam or bad language.
 11. As a Site Admin, I should be able to confirm bookings to minimize risk of double bookings.

 ## Design

 - The initial design of this project was done via a Theme named Agency, a downloaded theme from [StartBootstrap](https://startbootstrap.com/theme/agency).
-I chose this theme because I felt it refelected the branding that I was trying to create for this business, a quirky and edgy Barbershop located in York, England.
+I chose this theme because I felt it refelected the branding that I was trying to create for this business, a quirky, vintage themed Barbershop located in York, England.
 I then altered this theme to meet my own requirements.

 ## Features